kirkrodrigues/clp/docs/gh-workflows.md

 If the change is from a PR, the image(s) will be uploaded to temporary storage provided by GitHub Actions, and then dependent jobs will download and load the image(s) from there.

-Note that for the images containing CLP's dependencies (built by the `xxx-deps-image` jobs), we need to build and test an image for each Linux distro where we support building CLP natively.
-However, for the image containing CLP's binaries (built by the `ubuntu-focal-binaries-image` job), we only need it for one OS since users can use the container on any OS.
+Note that for the images containing CLP's dependencies (built by the `xxx-deps-img` jobs), we need to build and test an image for each Linux distro where we support building CLP natively.
+However, for the image containing CLP's binaries (built by the `ubuntu-focal-core-bins-img` job), we only need it for one OS since users can use the container on any OS.

 ## [clp-core-build-macos](../.github/workflows/clp-core-build-macos.yaml)